melinda-shaw/Q1-project/readme.md

 ## Next Steps

-- [ ] Have questions that have been looked at not reappear
+- [ ] Remove previously viewed questions
 - [ ] Make secondary questions appear and click through to reveal more layers
 - [ ] Add user input to make their own questions and answers